PaloAltoNetworks/Prisma-Enhanced-Remediation/README.md

 Serverless functions are a simple way to create custom auto-remediation solutions based on Prisma Cloud alerts.
 Using Prisma Cloud's built-in integrations to CSPs (e.g. AWS SQS), you can quickly and easily remediate misconfigurations in your cloud environment with the flexibility of a full-fledged coding environment.

-For example, instead of automatically deleting an insecure AWS S3 bucket, you could create a backup of it before deletion; perhaps you want to send a Slack notification after enabling VPC flow logs.
+For example, on top of automatically blocking public access to an insecure AWS S3 bucket, you could also create a Jira ticket notifying your DevOps team with more details; perhaps you want to send a Slack notification after enabling VPC flow logs.
 Both of these are possible using serverless auto-remediation.
-This repo gives you the starting point to build your own specific auto-remediation capabilities.
+Our GitHub repo gives you the starting point to build your own custom auto-remediation capabilities.

 ## Getting Started